‘The key to beautiful, frizz-free curls in the summer is to keep hair healthy’ – Jillian Hervey

 Using the right products

 It’s hard finding anti frizzy products that don’t leave your hair looking too greasy.
 Tresemme is a brand I usually stay away from because they use a lot of silicon and the last think I needs is a plastic coating on my locks.
 But desperate times and all that.
-This shampoo and conditions has keratin in which science boffins say is good for keeping hair smooth.
+This shampoo and conditioner has keratin in which science boffins say is good for keeping hair smooth.
 And from what I could tell it worked well.
-More hair felt nice and soft afterwards
+My hair felt nice and soft afterwards.

 Also from Superdrug us their Texturising Curl Creme which is isn’t quite up there with salt spray which is what I usually use at home but the sun dries my hair out enough without needing extra salt so this is a more nourishing compromise!